dffrigo/Spili-/README.md

 <img width="297" alt="JavaScript2" src="https://user-images.githubusercontent.com/102762000/168402369-133e598e-6dff-4dbd-bf18-35007efe9603.png">

-a story based on real events, ancient civilizations and mythologies you will be challenged to solve puzzles finding the verb “keyword” of each situation all verbs are from Portuguese language infinitive mode
+A story based on real events, ancient civilizations and mythologies.
+You will be challenged to solve puzzles, finding the verb “keyword” of each situation.
+All verbs are from Portuguese language infinitive mode.

 ![Spilialogo](https://user-images.githubusercontent.com/102762000/168400302-2e2dd256-42f5-411f-af56-f55a19efe878.png)